hydrogen-music/hydrogen/INSTALL.md

 Using `ccache` to build Hydrogen, `./build.sh mm`, will result in a compilation, which takes a little longer than the one with the usual `make` command.
-But in all further runs not the entire code base but just the parts you touched will be recompiled.
-This can speed up development by a margin.
+But in all further runs, only the recently-modified components will be recompiled.
+This can marginally speed up development.

 ### Additional Build Features and Uninstall